HJandu/nosql-challenge/README.md

 RatingValue refers to the overall rating decided by the Food Authority and ranges from 1-5.
 The higher the value, the better the rating.
 Note: This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
 The scores for Hygiene, Structural, and ConfidenceInManagement work is in reverse.
 This means, the higher the value, the worse the establishment is in these areas.

-Using the `NoSQL_analysis_starter.ipynb` for this section of the challenge, I was able to explore the dataset, so I could provide them to the magazine editors.
+Using the `NoSQL_analysis_starter.ipynb` <a href="https://github.com/HJandu/nosql-challenge/blob/main/NoSQL_analysis_starter.ipynb">notebook</a> for this section of the challenge, I was able to explore the dataset, so I could provide them to the magazine editors.

 - I used `count_documents` to display the number of documents contained in the result.